AndreTeixeira1998/overleafwiki/Server-Pro:-Migrating-to-LDAP.md

 If Alice were to go to this new login page and enter her LDAP credentials, she will be logged in to her existing account (because the email address matches the address in LDAP), and will have access to all her existing projects, and so forth.

+If, for whatever reason, we need to roll back to using Native Auth, then it's as easy as removing the LDAP-related configuration and restarting the ShareLaTeX service.
+The users old email/password will still be there for them to log in with.